Historical Markers in Warren County, Kentucky

 Warren County Timeline

-This timeline provides a concise overview of the key events in the history of Warren County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Warren County, Kentucky.

 - 1796 - Warren County is officially established as part of the Commonwealth of Kentucky.